 Medical Integration

 In the diagnosis and preparation of a treatment plan for anxiety disorder, a full medical work-up and consideration is necessary.
 This is known as medical integration or integrated medical care.
 Its purpose is to ensure that the symptoms are not being caused by other undiagnosed ailments.
+Some physical health issues can look like anxiety, but are treated with medications or other treatments, not necessarily what is used for anxiety disorders.
+A thorough workup helps to target what needs to be treated and what is anxiety or something physical.
 A full medical work-up involves a psychological evaluation, a physical exam and various tests, which may include blood tests.